fossasia/loklak_webclient/README.md

 - Set the twitterConsumerSecret var in `custom_configFile.json` to set the Consumer Secret from your Twitter app

+### Setting up a twitter application with the correct hosts
+1. Edit your hosts file and alias `127.0.0.1     loklak.net` present at /etc/hosts
+2. Create a twitter app with the required name
+3. Set the callback URL as http://loklak.net:3001/auth/twitter/callback
+4. Move to the Keys and Access Tokens tab on the app page and use the credentials present there in custom_configFile.json
+5. Use the consumer key (API Key) and Consumer Secret (API Secret) of your application
+6. Set the access level to Read and Write

+### Known Authentication issues
+In case you encounter a screen with the oauthorize having a long parameter appended to it in the URL, remove the appending URL from `?....` and try again.
+That should land you onto the `/account` page

 ###Trial Run
 - Try the search feature which lists recent tweets corresponding to a user input keyword at http://localhost:3000/search